What to See and Do in Malaysia.

 Tour: Georgetown is one of Asia’s foodie destinations.
 This tour is recommended.

 It seems everyone has owned Malacca: the Chinese, Portuguese, Dutch, and finally the British controlled it before independence.
 In 2008, the city center was declared a UNESCO World Heritage site.
 Especially interesting is Chinatown; visit its temples, mosques, the Baba-Nonya Heritage Museum, and make sure to check out the Jonker’s Walk Night Market on Friday, Saturday, and Sunday nights.
 You can take a Melaka River Cruise, ride a Trishaw, even take a bike ride into the countryside.
-It’s worth a 3 day visit.
+Malacca is worth a 3 day visit.

 Hotels.
 We stayed at The Blanc Boutique Hotel while in Malacca.
 Our best hotel experience in Malaysia.